 If you’re after more technical information on how to use your camera, then we recommend reading our articles on: DSLR Settings.

-Before you go away however, read these 12 important DSLR tips for beginners.
+Before you go away however, read these 12 important DSLR photography tips for beginners.
 They will help get you off to a great start!

-DSLR For Beginners
+DSLR Photography tips For Beginners

 It will become your new best friend.
 Read it as often as possible, especially in the first couple of months after purchasing your DSLR camera.
 Always store it somewhere handy.
 For example in your camera bag.

 It’s easier to replace a scratched lens filter than it is to replace your actual lens.

 - Learn to use all your SLR camera settings.
 Even those you don’t think you’d ever use.
 Practice changing settings like ISO, aperture and shutter speed, so you know them like the back of your hand.
 A moving animal won’t sit and pose until you work out your settings.